-As car manufactures anticipate what automobile technology consumers will desire most, many original equipment manufacturers are pondering whether they should enable docking and connecting for current technology, create their own technology features, or partner with technology firms to meet today’s changing consumer demands.
-When evaluating consumer interest in automobile connectivity options, including built-in applications and options for docking smart phones, the study concluded that flexibility to “plug in” current consumer electronics wins out over integration.
+As car manufacturers anticipate what automobile technology consumers will desire most, many original equipment manufacturers are pondering whether they should enable docking and connecting for current technology, create their own technology features, or partner with technology firms to meet today’s changing consumer demands.
+When evaluating consumer interest in automobile connectivity options, including built-in applications and options for docking smartphones, the study concluded that flexibility to “plugin” current consumer electronics wins out over integration.

-With technology becoming a greater part of our daily lives, new car buyers that desire docking features named the following smart phone applications as the ones they have on their smart phone: Google Maps (66%), Google Search (65%), and Facebook (64%).
+With technology becoming a greater part of our daily lives, new car buyers that desire docking features named the following smartphone applications like the ones they have on their smartphone: Google Maps (66%), Google Search (65%), and Facebook (64%).
 Pandora (41%) and Twitter (32%) were also prominent.
 For consumers that prefer their applications to be integrated within their vehicle, Google Maps (82%) and Google Search (65%) topped the list again, while Pandora (45%) and social networking apps including Facebook (35%) and Twitter (17%) were less preferred.

-One category where consumers continue to demonstrate growing interest is the area of navigation systems.
-Among consumers that are likely to consider a navigation option, a majority (62%) prefer a built-in system, while 19% prefer a portable device and 11% prefer to use a smart phone application.
+One category where consumers continue to demonstrate a growing interest in the area of navigation systems.
+Among consumers that are likely to consider a navigation option, a majority (62%) prefer a built-in system, while 19% prefer a portable device and 11% prefer to use a smartphone application.

 Hogle Injury Law in Surprise AZ but handles cases throughout Maricopa County, including Gilbert, Chandler, Phoenix, Queen Creek, Tempe, Scottsdale, Paradise Valley, Cave Creek, Fountain Hills, Ahwatukee, Apache Junction, Anthem, Glendale, El Mirage, Tolleson, Goodyear, Avondale, Litchfield Park, Peoria, Mesa, Sun City and Buckeye.